 Posted on this website, on an annual basis, is our compliance rate for:

-- Hand hygiene before initial contact with the patient/patient’s environment for all health care providers (orange bar);
+- Hand hygiene before initial contact with the patient/patient’s environment for all health care providers (green bar);

-- Hand hygiene after contact with the patient/patient’s environment for all health care providers (green bar).
+- Hand hygiene after contact with the patient/patient’s environment for all health care providers (blue bar).